-Regency Pastimes: Bat Fowling
+Regency Pastimes: Shuttlecock

 Cox, N. (1815).
 The Nobleman and Gentleman’s Recreation.
 United Kingdom: J. Smeeton.
 Mentions of bat fowling appear in Shakespeare, but apparently was a common practice for hunting birds at night Continue